 Working while your loved ones are planning Christmas or Thanksgiving get-togethers means you’re bound to get caught into at least some of the logistical problems — even if you have decided to host only a virtual party via a video call this year.

 But, it’s hard to find online holiday-themed games your mother can play with her nephews while you’re fixing critical bugs on your company’s app.

 Not that you’re family and friends will always understand this.

 To make sure you get quality work done, you’ll need to explain that you won’t be able to help your loved ones as much as you would like.
 Be clear on the times of day you won’t be able to answer their calls and requests – and instruct them how to reach you if there’s an absolute emergency.

 Also, be clear on what absolute emergencies mean – i.e. something you’re absolutely necessary to help them with.

 A ruined turkey dinner with no way of securing another unless you pick up the catering on the way home?
 An emergency they can contact you for.

-A great aunt you barely know having a row with your sister and refusing to come over for Christmas?
+An aunt you barely know having a row with your sister and refusing to join you for Christmas?
 They should leave you to focus on those app bugs.

 Staying focused on work during the holidays only sounds impossible – but the right hacks can do wonders for your concentration.
 If you do all the aforementioned, you’ll ensure that you have both enough focus for your work and enough time to take in at least some of the holiday spirit.